-In order for the University to fulfil its responsibilities regarding the ethical conduct as described in this policy and, in particular, the formal review of the ethics of proposed research studies, the University constitutes the following committees which are appointed and are answerable to the URC:
+In order for the University to fulfil its responsibilities regarding the ethical conduct as described in this policy and, in particular, the formal review of the ethics of proposed research studies, the University constitutes a number of committees which are appointed and are answerable to the URC.
+From time to time the DVC-R&PGA will review this committee structure to ensure it is adequately fulfilling the needs of the University and where necessary will make changes.